 - Select the API(s) and permission(s) to enable for this registration.

 Note: Selecting a large number of accounts and APIs may cause the HTTP header size to become large and invalid.
 The maximum header size that our server accepts is 8K, which means that you must select 30 accounts or less to apply the credentials to.
 For security reasons, we recommend that you limit the scope of permissions for a set of credentials to the smallest set of accounts and operations necessary.

 - A Client ID and Client Secret will be returned.

 Note: Copy the client secret and store it in a secure location as the client secret will not be displayed again.

 The API Authentication page can be used to view and manage client registrations.
 Click the ADMIN link in the Studio header and then click API Authentication.
 A list of your current registrations will display.

 To view the registration details, click the on the name.
 From here, you can:

 Note that if a credential is created for multiple accounts, users will only see that credential if they have access to all of those accounts.
 For example, User 1 creates a credential for accounts A & B. User 2 logs in and only has access to account A. User 2 will not see the credential as they do not have access to account B.

-To revoke a client registration, click the Revoke link next to the registration.
-Revoking a registration permanently disables it and cannot be undone.
+To delete a client registration, click the delete icon() next to the registration or edit the registration and click Delete Registration.
+Deleting a registration permanently disables it and cannot be undone.

 Working with DFP